microsoft/FHIR-Analytics-Pipelines/FhirToDataLake/docs/Process FHIR extensions.md

 ## Generate parquet data for FHIR extensions

 ### 1. Prepare the customized schema templates
 For each resource types, e.g. Patient, Observation, you need to prepare a **liquid template** and a related **JSON schema** file.

 - The liquid template will be used to convert the raw FHIR JSON data into target structure.
 - The JSON schema will be used to generate the Parquet schema and create table definitions.

 Follow the links for more information about [liquid template](http://dotliquidmarkup.org/) and [JSON schema](https://json-schema.org/learn/getting-started-step-by-step).

-Example liquid template and JSON schema for “Patient” resource, flatten the “birthplace” extension for analytics.
+Below are the example liquid template and JSON schema for "Patient" resource, flatten the [Patient birthPlace](https://build.fhir.org/extension-patient-birthplace.html) extension for analytics.

 _Liquid template:_
 ```liquid